jfmengels/elm-review/README.md

 It is however not possible to ignore errors on a case-by-case basis, for several reasons:

-  - The most practical way to locally disable a rule would probably be through comments, like [how `ESLint` does it](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).
+  - The most practical way to locally disable a rule is likely through comments, like [how `ESLint` does it](https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments).
   But since [elm-format](https://github.com/avh4/elm-format) moves comments around, this is not practical.
   - If there are some rules that you really want to enforce because you want to create additional guarantees in your codebase, and it is possible to ignore it, then you will need a second system to ensure those rules are never ignored.
-  - When people encounter a review error, some will try to disable it by default, because they disagree with the rule, are annoyed by it, or because they think they will fix the issue later or not at all.
-Just like we learned with the compiler errors, some problems require us to do some additional work for good reasons, and I think this should apply to errors reported by `elm-review` too.
-Obviously, not being able to ignore an error means that the bar to write or enable a rule should be even higher.
+  - When people encounter a review error, some will try to disable it by default, maybe because they disagree with the rule, are annoyed by it, or because they think they will fix the issue later or not at all.
+So make sure the rule provides real and obvious value!
-  - If you are looking to make an exception to a rule, really consider if the rule as a whole shouldn't just be disabled.
+  - If you are looking to make exceptions to a rule, really consider if the rule should just be disabled.